-- Coalition (Paw Paw and Black River Watershed), a new non-profit organization, is also actively promoting water quality protection and improvement.
-Both organizations have websites with abundant information on watersheds and water quality. - 2.
-The Southwest Michigan Planning Commission provides many educational resources about storm water, water quality, low impact development and green infrastructure.
+- Watershed) that are actively promoting water quality protection and improvement.
+These organizations have websites and social media outlets with abundant information on watersheds and water quality. - The Southwest Michigan Planning Commission provides many educational resources about storm water, water quality, low impact development and green infrastructure.
 These resources are available on the Internet at www.swmpc.org. - 3.
 The Friends of the St. Joe River, Two Rivers Coalition, Stewardship Network, Sarett Nature Center, Fernwood, Conservation Districts, Southwest Michigan Planning Commission, MSUE and lake associations periodically host educational workshops and programs related to watershed and water quality topics. - 4.
-The St. Joseph River Basin has a website with water quality information, distributes a quarterly newsletter and has also produced a DVD about septic systems that could be distributed. - 5.
-MDEQ has a new Statewide Low Impact Development manual, which will be extremely useful for educating and implementing Low Impact Development. - 6.
+The St. Joseph River Basin has a website with water quality information and distributes a quarterly. - 5.
+EGLE has a Statewide Low Impact Development manual, which will be extremely useful for educating and implementing Low Impact Development. - 6.
 MSU Extension sponsors a Citizen Planner Course each year in Southwest Michigan.
 The target audiences for this course are municipal and planning officials as well as citizens.
 Topics presented during each course include various land use planning topics and techniques. - 7.
-A new non-profit has been created called the Michigan's Great Southwest Sustainable Business Forum (MGSSBF) which will serve as an effective vehicle to reach the business community.
+The Sustainable Business Forum (SBF) serves as an effective vehicle to reach the business community.

 APPENDIX 2.
-EDUCATION STRATEGY FOR THE LOWER ST. JOSEPH RIVER WATERSHED
+EDUCATION STRATEGY

-Delivery Mechanism/ Activity Audience Public Education Topic(s) Responsible Party (partners) Timeline Development/Implementation Evaluation Method Produce and distribute press releases on watershed and stormwater topics Residents, home/property owners 1,2,3,4,5,6,7,8 PEP Coordinator Develop and implement 3 a year beginning 2011 Number of press releases Maintain and expand a website that makes watershed and stormwater information easily available All 1,2,3,4,5,6,7,8 PEP Coordinator Already developed, maintenance and expansion on-going Number of web page hits Offer display with corresponding fact sheets for community festivals, county fairs, libraries and municipal buildings Residents, home/property owners, visitors, public officials and employees 1,2,3,4,5,6,7,8 PEP Coordinator/ Municipalities Already developed, 4-5 events or locations per year Number of materials distributed and number of events with display Create text and graphics for signs that can be used at public locations addressing pet waste, riparian buffers, wildlife feeding and rain gardens.
-All 1,2,3,4,7,8 PEP Coordinator/ Municipalities Develop 2012, distribute to municipalities/organizations in 2013 Number of signs designed and installed Promote trainings on municipal operations (including road maintenance and construction) and best management practices to protect water quality Public employees and contractors utilized by municipalities 1,2,3,4,5,6,7,8 Municipalities and Fishbeck, Thompson, Carr and Huber See SWPPI commitments Number attending trainings Offer watershed and water quality related articles for municipal and organizational newsletters and mailings Residents, home/property owners, businesses, public officials and employees 1,2,3,4,5,6,7,8 PEP Coordinator/ Municipalities Develop one article per year beginning in 2012 Number of articles printed or distributed Offer or co-sponsor workshops or summits on water quality related issues and share successes in watershed protection efforts All 1,2,3,4,5,6,7,8 PEP Coordinator Develop and implement one workshop every two years beginning 2011 Number of participants; self reported expected change in behavior resulting from workshop
+Delivery Mechanism/ Activity Audience Public Education Topic(s) Responsible Party (partners) Timeline for Development/Implementation Evaluation Method Produce and distribute press releases on watershed and stormwater topics Residents, home/property owners 1,2,3,4,5,6,7,8 PEP Coordinator Develop and distribute 2-3 a year to area media outlets Number of press releases/articles in paper Maintain and expand a website that makes watershed and stormwater information easily available All 1,2,3,4,5,6,7,8 PEP Coordinator Maintenance and expansion will be on-going/as needed Number of web page hits Offer display with corresponding fact sheets for community festivals, county fairs, libraries and municipal buildings Residents, home/property owners, visitors, public officials and employees 1,2,3,4,5,6,7,8 PEP Coordinator/ Municipalities 4-5 events or locations per year Number of materials distributed and number of events with display Assist communities with signage at public locations addressing pet waste, riparian buffers, wildlife feeding, rain gardens, etc. All 1,2,3,4,7,8 PEP Coordinator/ Municipalities Develop and distribute to municipalities/organizations as needed.
+Number of signs designed and installed Promote trainings on municipal operations (including road maintenance and construction) and best management practices to protect water quality Public employees and contractors utilized by municipalities 1,2,3,4,5,6,7,8 Municipalities and their stormwater consultant See SWPPI commitments Number attending trainings Offer watershed and water quality related articles for municipal and organizational newsletters and mailings Residents, home/property owners, businesses, public officials and employees 1,2,3,4,5,6,7,8 PEP Coordinator/ Municipalities Develop one article per year Number of articles printed or distributed Offer or co-sponsor workshops, summits or tours on water quality related issues and share successes in watershed protection efforts All 1,2,3,4,5,6,7,8 PEP Coordinator (various partners) Implement one workshop every two years Number of participants; self reported expected change in behavior resulting from workshop